lukasz-cz/kanban_boards/README.md

 5. Set the `FLASK_CONFIG` environment variable:
     ```bash
-    export FLASK_CONFIG=production
+    export FLASK_CONFIG=local
     ```

 ## Run the App

 1. Run the application:
     ```bash
-    python3 run.py
+    python3 app.py
     ```

-2. Open your web browser and navigate to `http://127.0.0.1:5000`.
+2. Open your web browser and navigate to `http://127.0.0.1:5000`

 ## Usage

 - Sign up, log in and manage your tasks using the drag-and-drop interface.
-- Update your profile, reset your password, or delete your account from the profile page.
+- Update your profile, reset your password or delete your account from the profile page.

 ## License